Welcome to O'Kenny River Tubing

 What are your tubes like?

 We chose the best type of tube for your enjoyment.
 Many guests that have used other tubes say they prefer ours.
-We chose tubes that had a full bottom to keep your bottoms from slipping through the donut hole.
+We chose tubes that have a full bottom to keep your bottoms from slipping through the donut hole.
 The tubes have a headrest so you can lean back and relax.
 Tubes without backrests get uncomfortable after 2 or 3 hours.
-We have 2 sizes of tube.
-The large purple ones hold more air and keep larger guests more comfortable.
-Smaller and lighter guests are more comfortable in our redish/orange size.

-We don't permit guests to bring their own tubes from home because only rental fees for tubes contribute to our property and expenses and wages.
-PFDs and paddles from home are welcome.
+We don't accommodate guests to bring their own tubes from home because only rental fees for tubes contribute to our property and expenses and wages.
+PFDs, paddles and the shuttle service are done "AT COST" to make your adventure more fun and convenient.

 Has anyone been injured while river tubing?